 Alongside the introduction of Muted Words, Yubo is also helping to combat online bullying through different partnerships and in-app campaigns.
-To help change behaviour and educate its user base on the impacts of bullying it is working alongside the NCMEC (US), Childnet and The Diana Award (UK), E-enfance (France) and Save the Children (Denmark).
+To help change behaviour and educate its user base on the impacts of bullying it is working alongside the NCMEC (US), Childnet and The Diana Award (UK), and E-enfance (France).

 Yubo aims to proactively educate its users on how to safely operate online as well as create a secure environment on the app.
-The launch of Muted Words builds upon Yubo's existing safety features launched earlier this year that prevents the sharing of personal information or inappropriate messages by intervening in real-time.
-If a user is about to share sensitive information, such as a personal number, address or an inappropriate image they'll receive a pop up from Yubo highlighting the dangers of sharing this information.
+The launch of Muted Words builds upon Yubo's existing safety features launched earlier this year that prevent the sharing of personal information or inappropriate messages by intervening in real-time.
+If a user is about to share sensitive information, such as a personal number, address or an inappropriate image they'll receive a pop-up alert from Yubo highlighting the dangers of sharing this information.